Solar smart meter

 How do I order a solar meter?

-In most cases a new solar meter will be provided by an energy distributor which is then either installed by your electricity retailer (the company that bills you for power usage) or a qualified electrical professional.
+In most cases a new solar meter will be provided by an energy distributor.
+It can either be installed by your electricity retailer (the company that bills you for power usage) or a qualified electrical professional.

 If you require a new smart meter, your solar installer will typically organise this upgrade on your behalf.
 However, if you are unsure, you can always contact your electricity retailer for more information, as it is usually the one responsible for smart meter installation in most states and territories.